-Conditionally admitted students who fail to bring their overall GPA up to a 3.0 or better by removing the "I" or "N" within the four weeks will earn Academic Suspension (dismissal) from the Graduate School.
+Students admitted with Permission to Continue who fail to bring their overall GPA up to a 3.0 or better by removing the "I" or "N" within the four weeks will earn Academic Suspension (dismissal) from the Graduate School.

-Graduate Students with good academic standing who fail to bring their overall GPA back up to 3.0 or better by removing the "I" and "N" grade(s) within the four weeks will earn Academic Warning.
+Regularly admitted students who are in good academic standing who fail to bring their overall GPA back up to 3.0 or better by removing the "I" and "N" grade(s) within the four weeks will earn an Academic Warning.

 A student placed on Academic Warning has the next 12 hours of graduate work to raise the overall graduate GPA to 3.0 or better.
 The overall graduate GPA after the next 12 hours following academic warning must be at least 3.0 to avoid Academic Suspension (dismissal) from the Graduate School.

 A department may dismiss a student from a degree program if there is unsatisfactory academic or other progress toward completion of the degree.
 As noted above, such departmental dismissal also results in suspension from the Graduate School.
 For additional details see Degree Requirements in this Catalog.
 Students who are suspended may not attend class or enroll in any form of distance learning courses.